wltechblog/p2pftp/PROTOCOL.md

 ## 5. Transfer Protocol

-P2PFTP uses a sliding window protocol with selective acknowledgment for reliable file transfer.
+P2PFTP leverages WebRTC's built-in reliability guarantees while implementing a simplified flow control mechanism.

 ### Sender Process

 1. Calculate total chunks based on file size and negotiated chunk size
 2. Send file metadata via control channel
-3. For each chunk in the sliding window:
+3. For each chunk in the window:
-   - Send chunk info via control channel
    - Send framed chunk data via data channel
-   - Track unacknowledged chunks with timestamps
+   - Track sent chunks for progress reporting
-4. Process acknowledgments and adjust window:
-   - Update the last acknowledged sequence
-   - Remove chunks from the unacknowledged list
-   - Advance the sliding window
-5. Handle retransmission requests:
-   - Prioritize explicitly requested chunks
-   - Add requested chunks to the retransmission queue
-   - Send requested chunks immediately when possible
-6. Periodically check for timed-out chunks:
-   - Identify chunks that haven't been acknowledged within timeout period
-   - Add timed-out chunks to the retransmission queue
+4. Monitor data channel's bufferedAmount to avoid overwhelming the channel:
+   - If bufferedAmount exceeds threshold (1MB), pause sending until it decreases
+5. Process progress updates from receiver:
+   - Adjust sending rate based on receiver's progress
-7. Send completion message when all chunks are acknowledged
+6. Send completion message when all chunks are sent
+7. Wait for verification message from receiver

 ### Receiver Process

 1. Receive file metadata and prepare buffer or file handle
 2. For each received chunk:
-   - Validate sequence number and size
+   - Extract sequence number and size from header
-   - Store in buffer or write to file at the correct offset
+   - Write chunk data to file at the correct offset
-   - Send acknowledgment via the control channel
-   - Process out-of-order chunks correctly
+   - Track progress and periodically send progress updates
-3. Actively track missing chunks by:
+3. When all chunks are received:
-   - Maintaining a map of missing sequence numbers
-   - Periodically checking for gaps in the received sequence
-   - Explicitly requesting missing chunks via the "request-chunks" message
-4. Handle unexpected or out-of-sequence chunks:
-   - Accept and process valid chunks even if they arrive out of order
-   - Track the highest sequence number received to detect gaps
-5. Verify file integrity using MD5 hash when all chunks are received
+   - Verify file integrity using MD5 hash
-6. Complete transfer when all chunks are received
+   - Send verification result to sender

-## 6. Flow Control and Congestion Control
+## 6. Flow Control

-P2PFTP implements TCP-like flow control and congestion control:
+P2PFTP implements a simplified flow control mechanism:

+1. **Basic Window Control**:
-1. **Sliding Window**: Default window size of 64 chunks
+   - Start with window size of 64 chunks
-2. **Slow Start**: Exponential window growth up to 32 chunks
+   - Sender can have up to window_size chunks "in flight"
-3. **Congestion Avoidance**: Additive increase after slow start
-4. **Timeout Detection**: Chunks not acknowledged within 3 seconds are considered lost
-5. **Multiplicative Decrease**: Window size reduced by 30% after consecutive timeouts
+   - Receiver sends periodic progress updates
+   - Sender adjusts sending rate based on progress updates

+2. **Congestion Handling**:
+   - Monitor data channel's bufferedAmount
+   - If bufferedAmount exceeds 1MB, pause sending until it decreases
+   - Resume sending when bufferedAmount falls below threshold

 ## 7. Error Handling

 1. **Connection Errors**:
-   - ICE connection failures trigger reconnection attempts
-   - Persistent failures result in disconnection
-   - Channel state is monitored continuously during transfers
+   - Monitor WebRTC connection state
+   - If connection is lost, pause transfer
+   - Attempt to reconnect through signaling server
+   - Resume transfer from last progress point if reconnection succeeds

 2. **Transfer Errors**:
-   - Missing chunks are explicitly requested for retransmission using the "request-chunks" message
-   - Corrupted chunks are detected by size mismatch and added to the missing chunks list
-   - Out-of-order delivery is handled gracefully by writing chunks at the correct file offset
-   - Unexpected chunks are processed if valid, improving resilience to network issues
-   - Periodic checks identify gaps in the received sequence
    - File integrity is verified with MD5 hash after all chunks are received
+   - If verification fails, restart transfer or offer manual retry

 ## 8. Security Considerations